Camembert

 Health Benefits

-- Excellent source of calcium for bone health and structural integrity
+- Excellent source of bioavailable calcium and phosphorus for bone health and dental strength

-- Contains conjugated linoleic acid (CLA), linked to potential anti-inflammatory benefits
+- Contains conjugated linoleic acid (CLA) associated with metabolic benefits and anti-inflammatory properties

 Buying Guide